dkandalov/kotlin-99/readme.md

 ### [P90][] (**) Eight queens problem
 This is a classical problem in computer science.
 The objective is to place eight queens on a chessboard so that no two queens are attacking each other; i.e., no two queens are in the same row, the same column, or on the same diagonal.
-Hint: Represent the positions of the queens as a list of numbers 1..N.
-Example: List(4, 2, 7, 3, 6, 8, 5, 1) means that the queen in the first column is in row 4, the queen in the second column is in row 2, etc.
+Hint: it might be easier to represent positions of the queens as a list of numbers ``1..N`` (for example ``listOf(4, 2, 7, 3, 6, 8, 5, 1)`` means that the queen in the first column is in row 4, the queen in the second column is in row 2).
-Use the generate-and-test paradigm.

 ### [P91][] (**) Knight's tour.
 Another famous problem is this one: How can a knight jump on an NÃ—N chessboard in such a way that it visits every square exactly once?